-Ziplock sells a hand pump that will vacuum-pack a glass jar of chopped Romaine quite inexpensively.
-It comes with 3 vacuum-sealable Ziplock bags (useful for storing big chunks of cheese), and can be found in the same area as aluminum foil and plastic wrap.
-In addition to the pump, you will need a thumbtack, electrical tape, and a clean glass jar.
+Ziplock sells a hand pump(paid link) that will vacuum-pack a glass jar of chopped romaine relatively inexpensively.
+It comes with three vacuum-sealable Ziplock bags (helpful in storing big chunks of cheese).
+Look for these in the same area as aluminum foil and plastic wrap.
+Or check Amazon.

 Regarding the jars, use a glass canning jar or a repurposed glass jar (such as one spaghetti sauce or jelly might come in) with a screw-on lid.
-Some twist-on lids may also work if they form a tight seal.
+Some twist-on tops may also work if they form a tight seal.

-The easiest way to open a sealed jar is to peel off the tape which will immediately break the seal.
+The easiest way to open a sealed jar is to peel off the tape.
+Doing this will immediately break the seal.

 It’s a good idea to check the seal occasionally while the jars are in the fridge to ensure the seal holds.
 Do this by bouncing your finger quickly on the lid.
 If sealed, it will not move.

 - Try a smaller piece of electrical tape.